EUROPE MARKETS: European Stocks Head For 4th Straight Loss As Banks Suffer From Italian Jitters

 Read:The bill for British Airways's IT carnage? $111 million, Citi estimates (http://www.marketwatch.com/story/the-bill-for-british-airwayss-it-carnage-111-million-citi-estimates-2017-05-29)

-Akzo Nobel NV (AKZOY) (AKZOY) dropped 1.5% after U.S. activist investor Elliott Management Corp. to remove the chairman of the Dutch paints and chemicals giant (http://www.marketwatch.com/story/elliot-management-loses-dispute-with-akzo-nobel-2017-05-30).
+Akzo Nobel NV (AKZOY) (AKZOY) dropped 1.6% after U.S. activist investor Elliott Management Corp. lost a legal battle to remove the chairman of the Dutch paints and chemicals giant (http://www.marketwatch.com/story/elliot-management-loses-dispute-with-akzo-nobel-2017-05-30).

 Economic news: France's economic growth was upgraded to 0.4% in the first quarter (http://www.marketwatch.com/story/france-upgrades-q1-gdp-growth-to-04-beating-forecasts-2017-05-30), from a previous estimate of 0.3%.
 That beat analyst forecasts of a 0.3% reading.